Golden ears are a myth.

 Over time, your listening abilities will naturally improve.
 EQ becomes easier, you gain the ability to instantly identify frequencies, and the finer details of compression reveal themselves.

-However, you can speed up that process with 3 easy steps.
+You can speed up that process with frequency ear training.

 - Learn the frequency spectrum

 Try not to do all of these at once.
-Focus on one step at a time, following them in order.
+Focus on one step at a time.

 Let’s break down each step….